“Start by doing what is necessary; then do what’s possible; and suddenly you are doing the impossible.”

 A note from Dr. Brittain:

 I am very happy to continue practicing in the Des Moines area, where I have been since 2011.
 Prior to that I practiced at Trinity Hospital in Minot, North Dakota.
 I went to school at the University of Denver and interned at the University of Missouri-Kansas City.
-My practice includes both therapy and assessment, both of which I enjoy very much, and I work with children, adults, couples, and families for a variety of concerns.
+My practice has included both therapy and assessment over the years, both of which I enjoy very much, and I work with children, adults, couples, and families for a variety of concerns.
+Currently, I am offering assessment and consultation services.

 In the assessment process, we focus on helping people and families understand themselves better through formal and informal tests and assessment measures.
 This is an exciting process for me, because it is a delight to get to no people so profoundly and to help people be curious about themselves and why they work in the ways they do.
 Assessment tends to be a shorter-term process, although some people choose to do therapy once their assessment is completed.